Intrinsic Image Transfer for Illumination Manipulation: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank to the online resources, including images, code and so on.
-This work was supported in part by the National Science and Technology Major Project (J2019-V-0010-0104) and Shandong MSTI Project (2019JZZY010122), China and also partially supported by the FWO Odysseus Project, Leverhulme Grant RPG-2017-151 and EPSRC grant EP/R003025/1.
-The authors are grateful to Prof. Michael Ruzhansky for his salient comments and suggestions. \else
+This work was in part supported by the National Science and Technology Major Project, China (Nos.
+2019-I-0001-0001 and 2019-I-0019-0018) and Shandong MSTI Project, China (No. 2019JZZY010122), and Foundation for Innovative Young Talents in Higher Education of Guangdong, China (No. 2021KQNCX213).
+This work was also partially supported by the FWO Odysseus Project, Leverhulme Grant RPG-2017-151 and EPSRC grant EP/R003025/1.
+We thank the anonymous reviewers for their careful reading of our manuscript and their insightful comments and suggestions.
+We also appreciate the related online resources, including images, codes, software, and so on. \else